coldbox-modules/mementifier/contributing.md

 ## Contributors

-Thank you to all the people who have already contributed to @MODULE_NAME@!
+Thank you to all the people who have already contributed to mementifier!
 We :heart: :heart: :heart: love you!

 <a href = "https://github.com/coldbox-modules/mementifier/graphs/contributors">